 How to tee off

 Every golf round starts with teeing off and the first tee can be a daunting prospect on some courses.
-Often the club house will over look the tee so you’ll usually have people watching you start and there’s nothing worse then topping it in that situation.
-Whether you are a beginner or you’re looking for some more advance tips then read on four my masterclass in teeing off.
+Often the clubhouse will overlook the tee so you’ll usually have people watching you start and there’s nothing worse than topping it in that situation.
+Whether you are a beginner or you’re looking for some more advanced tips then read on four my masterclass in teeing off.

-Here’s our top tips for teeing off when your just starting to play golf, scroll down for more tips for advanced users.
+Here are our top tips for teeing off when you’re just starting to play golf, scroll down for more tips for advanced users.

 1 – Concentrate

 Sounds easy but at times isn’t!
 Try to focus on what you are doing rather than what’s going on around you or where the ball is going – don’t bring your head up too quickly.
 If you’re playing with others just ask someone to watch where your ball goes so you can focus on what you are doing.

 It can feel like you need to get teed off quickly and get going at times but just take a few seconds to make sure you’ve got your setup right and then follow your usual swing patterns.
 Rushing usually leads to a top or a slice into the rough.
 If you are feeling nervous rather than trying to hit the ball as far as you can, reduce your swing speed slightly and go for a now accurate shot rather than trying to look the part with a big booming drive.

 Remember even the best players have to shout “fore” every now and again…

 Look at your course map and work out what club you need to hit, just because its a par 5 doesn’t mean you need to hit a driver every time.
 Look for obstructions around the distance you usually hit.
 If something is in the way then just take a club less and leave it short of the water or bunker.
 As a beginner at golf, it’s really important to get the basics right and have a slow and steady approach rather than trying to be Tiger Woods on your first round.